 (German, b.
 1982; resides in Chicago, IL)

-Barbara Diener completed her MFA in Photography from Columbia College Chicago (2013), and a BFA in Photography from California College of the Arts (2006).
-Her work has been exhibited both nationally and internationally,at institutions including the Griffin Museum of Photography, Winchester, MA (2013); Lillstreet Art Center, Chicago, IL (2013); SOArt Gallery, Ruston, LA (2013); Pingyao Photo Festival, China (2012); The Arcade, Chicago, IL (2012), and the Philadelphia Photo Arts Center, Philadelphia, PA (2012).
+Barbara Diener completed her MFA in Photography from Columbia College Chicago (2013) and BFA in Photography from California College of the Arts (2006).
+Her work has been included in numerous exhibited both nationally and internationally, such as at the Alibi Fine Art, Chicago, IL (2016, 2015); the Griffin Museum of Photography, Winchester, MA (2013); Lillstreet Art Center, Chicago, IL (2013); SOArt Gallery, Ruston, LA (2013); Pingyao Photo Festival, China (2012); and the Philadelphia Photo Arts Center, Philadelphia, PA (2012).
 Diener is a winner of the Flash Forward 2013 award and a recipient of the Albert P. Weisman award from Columbia College Chicago in both 2012 and 2013.

 --This text is adapted from a larger text written by Allison Grant, Assistant professor of photography, Department of Art and Art History, University of Alabama and former assistant curator of education and exhibitions at the Museum of Contemporary Photography, Columbia College Chicago.